arjun-menon/pypage/ReadMe.rst

 For Loops
 +++++++++
-To start, here's a simple example:
+Let's start with a simple example:

 .. code-block:: liquid

-  {% for vowel in ['a', 'e', 'i', 'o', 'u'] %}{{vowel}}{% %}
+  {% for vowel in ['a', 'e', 'i', 'o', 'u'] %}{{vowel}} {% %}

-The above will yield: ``aeiou``.
+This will print out the vowels with a space after every character.

-Now that is just an ordinary for loop. pypage ``for`` loops are actually slightly more powerful than Python for loops because they are treated as *generator expressions* under the hood, and as such are more expressive than regular Python for loops.
+Now that is just an ordinary for loop. pypage permits ``for`` loops that are more expressive than traditional Python for loops, by leveraging Python's *generator expressions*.

 Here's an example of something that would be impossible to do in Python (with a regular for loop):